barlog-m/spt-andern/README.md

 `removeAllTradersItemsFromFlea` removes all item from default traders from Flea except barter, food and keys.

+`legaMedalOnBosses` bosses has Lega Medal in their pockets (or not).

 ## Installation

 Put folder `BarlogM-Andern` from zip file into your `user/mods` folder